yaouDev/japan-travel-tips/Food/Restaurants/README.md

 ### General conduct

-* Leaving food left over is heavily frowned upon - especially at all-you-can-eat places like yakiniku restaurants (you may be asked for additional payment if you do)
+* Leaving food left over is heavily frowned upon - especially at all-you-can-eat places like yakiniku restaurants (you may be asked for additional payment if you do).